Ramakrishna Mission: Religious activities

 The mission is a non-sectarian organisation and ignores caste distinctions.

 Ramakrishna ashrama's religious activities include satsang and arati.
 Satsang includes communal prayers, songs, rituals, discourses, reading and meditation.
 Arati involves the ceremonial waving of lights before the images of a deity of holy person and is performed twice in a day.

-Ramakrishna ashramas observes major Hindu festivals, including Maha Shivarathri, Rama Navami, Krishna Ashtami and Durga Puja.
+Their ashramas observes major Hindu festivals, including Maha Shivarathri, Rama Navami, Krishna Ashtami and Durga Puja.
 They also give special place to the birthdays of Ramakrishna, Sarada Devi, Swami Vivekananda and his other monastic disciples.
 1 January is celebrated as Kalpataru Day.

 The math and the mission are known for their religious tolerance and respect for other religions.
 Among the earliest rules laid down by Swami Vivekananda for them was, "Due respect and reverence should be paid to all religions, all preachers, and to the deities worshiped in all religions."
 Acceptance and toleration of all religions is the one of ideals of Ramakrishna Math and Mission.
 Along with the major Hindu festivals, Christmas Eve and Buddha's birthday are also devoutly observed.

-Cyril Veliath of Sophia University writes that the Ramakrishna Mission monks are a relatively orthodox set of monks who are "extremely well respected both in India and abroad", and that they "cannot be classified as just another sect or cult, such as the groups led by the gurus".
+Cyril Veliath a Jesuit of Sophia University writes that the Mission monks are a relatively orthodox set of monks who are "extremely well respected both in India and abroad", and that they "cannot be classified as just another sect or cult, such as the groups led by the gurus".
 Veliath writes that "of the Hindu groups I have worked with I have found the Ramakrishna Mission to be the most tolerant and amenable to dialogue, and I believe that we Christians couldn't do better, than to cooperate wholeheartedly in their efforts towards inter-religious harmony.

-Awards and honourable mentions
+Awards and honours

 The Ramakrishna Mission has received numerous accolades throughout its lifetime: